 As a general rule, trendy casual and modern styles will let you roam Turkey freely without any unwanted attention.

-Trousers, tracksuits, jeans, and sweaters are common outfits in winter, and while in summer jeans, shirts or t-shirts will be enough.
+Trousers, tracksuits, jeans, and sweaters are common outfits in winter, and in summer, jeans, shirts or t-shirts will be enough.

 Istanbul, Izmir, Ankara and Western Cities

 Izmir, Istanbul, Ankara, and Western cities have similar dress codes to European cities.